run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/smart-analytics/fdm/fdm.md

 Title: The Methodology
-Description: Fast Deployment Methodology (FDM) is a methodology created by CITSmart Corporation, developed to provide the deployment of CITSmart products.
+Description: Fast Deployment Methodology (FDM) is a methodology created by 4biz Corporation, developed to provide the deployment of 4biz products.

 ![FDM](img/fmd_icone_t.png)